Picket Fence Classroom Environment

 Dramatic play happens in the housekeeping area.
 This is a place for the spontaneous, imaginative role-playing children engage in during free play.
 Role-playing takes on a special meaning for each child.
 Children express their thoughts and feelings about family members and the people in there past experiences as they act out roles.
 Through role playing children confront their fears, learn to distinguish what is “real” and what is “fantasy” and develop an understanding of the world around them.

 Books are for reading, sharing, enjoying, and for communicating ideas, both at school and at home.
-We have classroom books, library books, books and tapes.
+We have classroom books, library books, and books with CDs.
 The children also make their own books as well.
 We encourage children to look at books alone or with other children or adults.
 We read to children everyday.
 All activities lead to important pre-literate skills.

 Manipulative help children develop small motor skills, eye-hand coordination, pre-reading and prewriting skills.
 The children generally move in and out of these areas (science, math and small motor), as they become interested during the free exploration time.
 The child can use most of the materials alone.